d3vzer0/d3vzer0/README.md

-- 👋 Hi, I’m @d3vzer0
+- 👋 Hi, I’m @d3vzer0, a technical architect at SpecterOps.
 - 👀 I’m interested in everything Python and Cyber Security
-- 🌱 I’m currently learning using NLP to categorise technical texts
-- 💞️ I’m looking to collaborate on any security-oriented Python project
 - 📫 How to reach me: via Github, of course :)